 Semester Cases (as edited for use when reading the original opinions.
-All page numbers refer to the United States Reports editions available on Findlaw.com, Justia.com, LEXIS-NEXIS, and lexisOne.com.)
+All page numbers refer to the United States Reports editions available on Justia.com, Findlaw.com, and LEXIS-NEXIS.)

-For Findlaw and Justia, use the following URL formulas:
+For Justia and Findlaw, use the following URL formulas:

 1. Using Baker v.
 Carr, 369 U.S. 186 (1962) as the example: